awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 You can use GitHub or Amazon S3 buckets as sources for Chef cookbooks and recipes that you specify in an `AWS-ApplyChefRecipes` document\.

 **Note**
-Associations that run Chef recipes aren't currently supported on macOS\.
+Associations that run Chef recipes aren't supported on macOS\.

 ## Prerequisites: Set up your association, repository, and cookbooks<a name="state-manager-chef-prereqs"></a>

 Before you create an `AWS-ApplyChefRecipes` document, prepare your Chef cookbooks and cookbook repository\.
 If you don't already have a Chef cookbook that you want to use, you can get started by using a test `HelloWorld` cookbook that AWS has prepared for you\.
 The `AWS-ApplyChefRecipes` document already points to this cookbook by default\.
 Your cookbooks should be set up similarly to the following directory structure\.
 In the following example, `jenkins` and `nginx` are examples of Chef cookbooks that are available in the [Chef Supermarket](https://supermarket.chef.io/) on the Chef website\.

 Though AWS can't officially support cookbooks on the [Chef Supermarket](https://supermarket.chef.io/) website, many of them work with the `AWS-ApplyChefRecipes` document\.
-The following are examples of criteria to determine when you are testing a community cookbook:
+The following are examples of criteria to determine when you're testing a community cookbook:
-+ The cookbook should support the Linux\-based operating systems of the Systems Manager managed nodes that you are targeting\.
++ The cookbook should support the Linux\-based operating systems of the Systems Manager managed nodes that you're targeting\.
 + The cookbook should be valid for the Chef client version \(Chef 11 through Chef 14\) that you use\.
 + The cookbook is compatible with Chef Infra Client, and, doesn't require a Chef server\.